AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 >[!NOTE]
 >
->Refer to [Embedded Sequences](embedded-sequences.md) under Authoring Screens section, to learn in detail about embedded sequences.
+>To learn in detail about embedded sequences, see [Embedded Sequences](embedded-sequences.md) under Authoring Screens section.

 An Embedded Sequence allows you to add an embedded sequence channel inside your existing channel (with other assets).